retro16/acsi2stm/doc/protocols.md

 DMA is set at the correct address to read GEMDOS call parameters.

-#### 0x0f: BIOS hook

-Signals the ACSI2STM that a BIOS trap just happened.
-Enters in *Hook protocol* mode.

-This hook is not installed as it is currently unused.

-DMA is set at the correct address to read BIOS call parameters.

-#### 0x10: XBIOS hook

-Signals the ACSI2STM that an XBIOS trap just happened.
-Enters in *Hook protocol* mode.

-This hook is not installed as it is currently unused.

-DMA is set at the correct address to read XBIOS call parameters.

 #### 0x11: Initialize GemDrive

 Ask the ACSI2STM to initialize GemDrive.
 The ST enters in hook mode, then